 Historical evidence shows that the fiddle, similar to the violin, was created during the medieval 10th century era of Europe.
 However, due to the exclusion of African culture in history, the fiddle played in African folk music was rooted from the ancient Egyptian “Kithara” in the chordophone family.
 The remnants of a bowed instrument was found in most regions of Africa, primarily the Somalian/Ethiopian region.
 Highly favored versions of the fiddle were noted throughout oral traditions in these regions, such as the “talking fiddle”, which resembled verbal-like tones and melodies.
 This instrument was used for African spiritual and dancing activities.
+The astronomical influence of the fiddle on African American culture exemplifies the popularization of the black fiddler.

 Black fiddlers were very apparent during the 15th to 17th centuries.
 After the Transatlantic slave trade, slaves’ African musical elements grew and developed with the change in scenery and reality in the Americas.
 Thus, we have folk music.
 Fiddling was more of a calm musical instrument in comparison to the djembe drums noted in Folk music.
 Slave master’s were not in liking of the playing of the drum because the instrument was usually played during slave rebellions.